Citation, DOI, disclosures and article data

-Subdural hemorrhage (SDH) (also commonly called a subdural hematoma) is a collection of blood accumulating in the subdural space, the potential space between the dura and arachnoid mater of the meninges around the brain.
+Subdural hemorrhage/hematoma (SDH) is a collection of blood accumulating in the subdural space.
 Subdural hemorrhage can happen in any age group, is mainly due to head trauma and CT scans are usually sufficient to make the diagnosis.
 Prognosis varies widely depending on the size and chronicity of the hemorrhage.

 Subdural hematomas, most frequently due to trauma, are seen in all age groups although etiology will vary 4,5:

 elderly: falls (although a definite history of trauma may be lacking)

 They are present in ~15% (range 10-20%) of all head trauma cases and occur in up to 30% of fatal injuries.

 In addition to trauma, there are numerous other far less common causes:

 glutaric aciduria type 1 13 (infants and children, rare)

 vascular malformations (all ages) and intracranial aneurysms 15

 Acute subdural hemorrhages usually present in the setting of head trauma.
 This is especially the case in young patients, where they commonly coexist with cerebral contusions.

 Most patients (65-80%) present with a severely depressed conscious state and pupillary abnormalities are seen in ~40% (range 30-50%) of cases 5.